Sparse reconstruction in spin systems I: iid spins: Some open problems

+Looking at the proofs of Theorems~\ref{cluethm} and~\ref{NoRSR}, one may speculate that for noise-sensitive sequences, where the spectral sample $\Spec_n$ is typically much larger than just one element, these results should be very far being sharp, and therefore $\clue(f_n \given \cU_n) \ll \delta(\cU_n)$ should always hold.
+However, the noise-sensitive sequence of the $\Tr$ functions is a counterexample: if we choose a uniformly random $\delta$ proportion of the tribes, and ask all the bits in those, then the clue of this subset will be of order $\delta$.

 The Schramm-Steif small revealment noise sensitivity theorem \cite{SS} does not have a converse: there are monotone noise-sensitive functions without a small revealment algorithm \cite[Section 8.6]{GS}.
-The following question would aim at a similar converse in terms of clue:
+The following question would aim at a converse in terms of clue.
+Recall that $\B^\delta$ denotes the random set that contains every $v \in V$ independently, with probability $\delta$.